meilisearch/documentation/learn/advanced/updating.md

 If the response is `{'displayedAttributes': '["*"]'}`, you can move on to the [next step](#step-3-create-the-dump).

-If it's something else, then you need to reset the list of displayed attributes.
-Before doing this, make sure you save your list of displayed attributes somewhere so you can restore it afterwards.
+If it's something else, save the current list of displayed attributes to restore it after the migration is complete.
+Next, reset the list of displayed attributes to its default value (["*"]) using:

 <CodeSamples id="updating_guide_reset_displayed_attributes_new" />